debops/debops/docs/external-certificates.rst

 The PKI realms managed by the ``debops.pki`` role support management of private keys and certificates from external Certificate Authorities.
-You can either provide a set of already signed certificates with corresponding private keys, or use a script with a custom environment to request a certificate remotely in an external Certificate Authority.
+You can either provide a set of valid certificates with corresponding private keys, or use a script with a custom environment to request a certificate remotely in an external Certificate Authority.